yifanlicode/yifanlicode/README.md

 **About me**

-- 👀 Passionate about coding and all things tech
+- 👀 A Java(Type)Script, Python，PHP,Ruby, and (...more languages) user
+- 💻 I love Coding and debugging
-- 🌱 Leveling up in full stack web development at RRC Canada
+- 📅 A full stack web development student at RRC Canada (now)
-- 💻 Working on personal projects to apply what I've learned and improve my skills
+- 😄 Actually, I hold a bachelor's degree in Economics in China
 - 📫 yifanlicode@gmail.com

 <br />